-As you may have heard, the rates to enter America’s favorite public lands may be increasing to $70 during the peak season of 2018.
-While many are in a panic about the rate increase, those of us in the know for visiting our federally operated public lands already pay just $10 more a year for entry to all federal lands.
+While many are in a panic about the rate increases into America’s Public Lands, those of us in the know for visiting our federally operated public lands have a trick.
 Known as the America the Beautiful Pass, this $80 expense is one of the smartest purchase you can make.
 For the cost of a movie and popcorn for a family of four, you can have unlimited access to the very best outdoor destinations.
 With our further ado, we share seven reasons why you should purchase this pass ASAP.

 While $80 is still a big expense for some families or single adventurers, buying this pass is a no brainer for those who love going out into the splendor of nature.
 If you are like us, you visit a National Park more than once per year, so you are already spending upwards of $50 on park entry fees before the proposed rate increase.
 For $30 more for an entire year, you can enter federally operated and managed public lands.
 I have used my pass so many times this year that I am now entering parks for free.
 This pass is also a smarter purchase than a year long permit to enter one park, as it covers nearly everywhere you desire to go.
 The year long permit is valid for 12 months from the month of purchase, not a calendar year.
 I get one as a present each year for my birthday, while others give it away as a Christmas present or a graduation gift.
 Once you have the pass, you just show it, with your ID, at a entrance station and you are good to go.
 No need to carry any cash.
 Be aware that the pass covers the entrance fees for a driver and all passengers in a personal vehicle at per-vehicle fee areas, or up to 4 adults at sites that charge per person.
 Kids 15 & under get in free.